GabrielleC-J/project3_cse701/README.md

 ### The Subtraction Operator

-The Subtraction operator takes two `big_int`s as arguments and produces a `big_int` object that's value is the difference of the two.
+The subtraction operator takes two `big_int`s as arguments and produces a `big_int` object that's value is the difference of the two.

 This operator just employs the addition and negation operator.